R1DDL30510/2G/README.md

 3. Start the stack: `./scripts/compose.ps1 up` (PowerShell).
 4. Open WebUI: http://localhost:3000 (connects to local Ollama at http://localhost:11434).

+GPU hosts should layer the GPU overlay when starting the stack directly with Docker Compose: `docker compose -f infra/compose/docker-compose.yml -f infra/compose/docker-compose.gpu.yml up -d`.
+The base file now defaults Ollama to CPU mode so CI and non-NVIDIA machines can boot the stack without errors; the overlay re-enables CUDA by requesting GPU resources and restoring the NVIDIA environment variables.

 For automation pipelines that must avoid prompts, call `./scripts/bootstrap.ps1 -NoMenu` to skip the interactive menu once provisioning is complete.

 ## Validation & Health Checks